What’s a Gas Grill Model Number?

 For starters – is there gas in your tank?
 Check that first. 🙂

 Once you know you’re cooking with gas, if you use propane (aka LP), the answer is almost always one of the easiest and cheapest things to fix : your gas regulator.
 Regulators go bad over time, slowly shutting down the amount of gas getting to your grill.
-That’s why it might not seem like something “broke” all the sudden, but there’s still an issue with the heat in your grill.
+That’s why it might not seem like something “broke” all of a sudden, but there’s still an issue with the heat in your grill.

-Gas Grill Regulator Grill Not Hot Enough
+View our selection of gas grill regulators.Gas Grill Regulator Grill Not Hot Enough

 When you order this part and it arrives, you can simply unscrew the old regulator from your tank and your grill.
 Then screw on the new regulator to your grill and your tank.